mwllgr/fhem-waterkotte-resuemat-cd4/README.md

 In that case, it would be `00`, because address `00E9` is the field "Ww-Abschaltung" (German for 'Warm water disabled').
 At the time of the request, warm water was enabled, so the answer is `0`, not `1`.
 `7200` is the checksum once again.

-Please note: If `10` appears two times in a row in the received data bytes you have to skip the second `10` to get correct values.
+Please note: If `10` appears in the data bytes, it is escaped using another `10`.
+Due to that, you have to skip one `10` to get correct values.

 ---

 #### Write response
 The control unit acknowledges any write command with the following response:
 `16 10 02 00 11 00 10 03 6600 16`

+---

+#### Logger response
+Response for command `10 02 01 18 0000 001A 10 03 7C1C` (Start logger/Show contents?) resulted in the following response:
+`16 10 02 00 03 05 10 03 0A1E 16`

+Data to interpret might be between `03` and `10`.
+Please note: Feature not supported on versions 7000, 8000 and 8011.

 ### Calculating a CRC-16
 Some people at the IP-Symcom forums already created [two PHP scripts to calculate the CRC-16](https://www.symcon.de/forum/threads/2092-ComPort-und-Waterkotte-abfragen/page2).